Smeulf/userscripts/README.md

 Tested under Chrome+Tampermonkey, Vivaldi+Violent Monkey (thanks @jesus2099), Firefox+Tampermonkey (thanks @rdswift) and Opera+Tampermonkey** (thanks @Lotheric).

-** Under opera, the Ctrl+M shortcut of the script will overrite the Opera default Ctrl+M for tab navigation.
+** Under opera, the Ctrl+M shortcut of the script will overwrite the Opera default Ctrl+M for tab navigation.
 Just click out the inputbox to use Opera Ctrl+M tab navigation.

   0.6: Prime and double prime